 AFNI Processing Stream

-To continue with the functional connectivity demo, click here for the guide (will open a Google Drive file).
+CABI also offers a separate functional connectivity demo.
+Click here for the guide (will open a Google Drive file).

 Information for PsychoPy Users